realrandal/Rapido/README.md

-Rapida
+Rapido
 ======

-Rapida is a flexible and crazy fast CMS implementation built on top of Cockpit
+Rapido is a flexible and crazy fast CMS implementation built on top of Cockpit

 ### Requirements